samiksha-92/Django-Blog-p4/README.md

 - Create a new Exteernal Database
 - Create the Heroku App
-- Attach the elephantsql database
+- Attach the elephantsql database, port 8000 and other config vars to Heroku
 - Prepare the env.py ad settings.py file to reflect database changes
+- Enable manual deployment branch
+- Click on deploy